 - Tenderloin Self-Help Center – capacity reduced to ensure social distancing and safety for community members and staff, drop-in hours 9AM-5PM.
 Hygiene kits/supplies, and NARCAN available by request.
 Case management by appointment only.

 - Employment Program – Job Readiness and Neighborhood Access Point employment and support services available by appointment, drop-in hours limited.
 Call 415-369-3055 for information.

-- Community Arts Program – due to staff shortage, open studio hours are suspended until further notice.
+- Community Arts Program – due to staff shortage, open studio hours have been limited.
 Support for artists, e.g., portfolio development, phone consultation, art work pick-up, etc., by appointment only.

 - Community Building Program – due to staff shortage, program hours suspended until further notice.
 Emergency case management/housing support by appointment only.
 Hygiene kits available on limited basis.

 - Department of Public Health Official Order – Shelter In Place